nihalchandra011/CS474_OOLE/README.md

 - **CatchException(exceptionClassName: String, tryExpressions: Set[Operations], catchExpressions: Set[Operations])**<br>
   - This construct handles the major part of try-catch block.
   - The 'exceptionClassName' is used to access and invoke the Exception Class whenever required.
-  - The 'tryExpressions' and 'catchExpressions' contain a set of expressions which could be operations or if-else constructs.
+  - The 'tryExpressions' and 'catchExpressions' contain a set of expressions which could be operations, if-else or try-catch constructs.
   - The try block executes even if there is no exception thrown.
 But corresponding catch is obviously not evaluated in this case.

 - **Catch(catchTreatment: Operations)**<br>
   - Evaluates the expressions present inside the Catch block of the Try-Catch.
   - This block only executes if an error is thrown.

-**Not Implemented**<br>
-The following concept has not been implemented in this language yet:
-- Nested try-catch block execution.

 **Testing**<br>
 Using IntelliJ:<br>